 - 1. From the Server menu, select Configuration.
 The Server Configuration dialog box opens. - 2.
 In the left pane, click Rules.
 The Rules Summary opens in the right pane.

-Options available in the Rules Summary:

-- New Create a new rule. - Edit Modify an existing rule.
+The Rules Summary dialog box lists all the current Rules and allows you. - New Create a new rule. - Edit Modify an existing rule.
 Select the rule on the list and click Edit. - Delete Delete an existing Rule.
 Select the rule on the list and click Delete. - Disable Temporarily disable a rule instead of deleting it entirely.
 Select the rule on the list and click Disable. - Enable Enable a rule that has been disabled.
 Select the rule on the list and click Enable.